Renaud Camus: Political activism (2012–present)

-In 2015 Camus headed an initiative to launch Pegida France alongside Pierre Cassen of Riposte Laïque, Jean-Luc Addor of the Swiss People's Party, Pierre Renversez of the Belgian "No to Islam" and Melanie Dittmer of the German Pegida.
+In 2015, Camus headed an initiative to launch Pegida France alongside Pierre Cassen of Riposte Laïque, Jean-Luc Addor of the Swiss People's Party, Pierre Renversez of the Belgian "No to Islam" and Melanie Dittmer of the German Pegida.

 In December 2017, he declared: "The presidential election that took place [in 2017] was the last chance for a political solution.
 I don't believe in a political solution ... because in 2022, this time, it will be the occupants, the invaders [i.e. the immigrants] who will vote, who will be the masters of the elections, so anyway the solution is no longer political".

 In May 2019, Camus ran, along with Karim Ouchikh, for the European parliament elections: "we shall not leave Europe, we shall make Africa leave Europe," they wrote to define their agenda.
 During the campaign, a photograph of a candidate on his ballot kneeling before a giant swastika drawn on a beach re-emerged on social media.
 Camus decided to withdraw from the election, claiming that the swastika was "the opposite of everything [he had] fought for [his] whole life."
-During the 2022 French presidential election, he sided with far-right pundit and presidential candidate Éric Zemmour.
+During the 2022 French presidential election, he sided with the far-right pundit and presidential candidate Éric Zemmour.

+In April 2025, Camus had his ETA for entry into the United Kingdom withdrawn, with the British Home Office stating that his "presence in the UK is not conducive to the public good."
+This decision was not appealable.
+This was as Camus planned to visit the Homeland Party's "Big Remigration Conference", which was scheduled to take place on 26 April 2025, and then to speak at the Oxford Union within the same month.